bbujisic/cl_billing_pricing/README.md

 ## Getting started ##

-1. Install as usuall.
+1. Install as usual.
 See https://www.drupal.org/docs/7/extending-drupal-7/installing-contributed-modules-find-import-enable-configure-drupal-7 for details.
 2. To apply pricing logic to a user, go to admin/config/people/accounts/fields and add a field type "Recurring license pricing options".
 3. Edit the field and choose to which license types will the pricing logic be applied.
 4. Saving and returning to the edit for will open additional field "Licensable products".
 It will list all the products matching chosen license types and allow narrowing down available options in the widget. _Optional step._